hoosierrobotics/MERMAAIDS_SDR/README.md

   - Restart SDR Sharp
   - Top left hamburger icon shows all available plugins, click on "LevelMeter"

-Take a look to the config file "SDRSharp.LevelMeter.xml" if you like to change the default settings (needs to restart SDR#)
+It is not necessary, but if you would like to change the default settings take a look to the config file "SDRSharp.LevelMeter.xml" (needs to restart SDR#).

 Source code is available at https://subversion.assembla.com/svn/sdrsoft/levelmeter